Invisalign and Aligners

 Aligners are clear plastic trays that you wear for around 22 hours per day to straighten your teeth.
 Each aligner is slightly different from the previous one and moves your teeth towards the desired position.

-The process starts with a detailed scan or impression of your teeth and a technician then uses software to create a series of steps towards the final result.
-Invisalign refer to this as a ‘clincheck’ which provides you with an opportunity to review and comment on the final position of your teeth.
+The process starts with a detailed scan or impression of your teeth and a skilled dental technician then uses software to create a series of steps towards the final result.
+Invisalign refer to this as a ‘clincheck’ which provides you and your dentist or orthodontist with an opportunity to review and comment on the final intended position of your teeth.

 Image © fotolia.com